Updated: November 2019 - Cutaneous Lymphoma Foundation’s Medical Advisory Committee

 Individuals with cutaneous lymphoma may notice a loss of hair, or alopecia, which can affect any area of the body.

-Alopecia has been estimated to occur in approximately 2.5% (1) of cutaneous lymphoma patients and can be seen in several variants including mycosis fungoides (MF), the most common form of cutaneous lymphoma, Sézary syndrome and folliculotropic MF (FMF).
-It is most often seen in FMF and is estimated to occur in 65% of patients.(2)
+Alopecia has been estimated to occur in approximately 2.5%1 of cutaneous lymphoma patients and can be seen in several variants including mycosis fungoides (MF), the most common form of cutaneous lymphoma, Sézary syndrome and folliculotropic MF (FMF).
+Alopecia is most common in FMF, where it is estimated to occur in 65% of patients.2

-FMF is a less common variant of MF in which aberrant T-cells more commonly infiltrate the epithelium of the hair follicle.
-Alopecia occurs as a result of these groups of malignant T-cells surrounding hair follicles and interrupting growth of the hair.
 The spectrum of hair loss seen can vary widely from patient to patient and is often associated with the variant of cutaneous lymphoma they have.
-For example, hair loss in Sézary syndrome is frequently a generalized loss of hair known as alopecia universalis, while FMF hair loss occurs more often in a smaller patch-like distribution.
-Alopecia can be the first sign of cutaneous lymphoma and has been seen a year or more before the other skin findings of cutaneous lymphoma are seen.(1)
+FMF is variant of MF in which aberrant T-cells more commonly infiltrate the hair follicle.
+Alopecia occurs as a result of these T-cells interrupting growth of the hair, and appears in a patchy distribution.
+Hair loss in Sézary syndrome is frequently a generalized loss of hair.
+Alopecia can be the first sign of cutaneous lymphoma and has been seen a year or more before the other skin findings of cutaneous lymphoma are seen.1

 Alopecia due to cutaneous lymphoma can be reversed.

-Treatment of cutaneous lymphoma itself with topical steroids, phototherapy or interferon, among others that lead to resolution of skin disease, can lead to a re-growth of hair.
-However, even in patients with seemingly complete resolution of skin disease, hair loss still persisted and was permanent in some cases.(1)
+Treatment of the cutaneous lymphoma often leads to re-growth of hair.
+However, even in patients with seemingly complete resolution of skin disease, hair loss can still persist.1

-Classic chemotherapy agents are used less often in cutaneous lymphoma than in other cancers, but many cause drug induced alopecia when they are used as a part of a patient’s treatment regimen.
-This hair loss is often transient and re-grows after completion of treatment, though it can rarely be permanent.
 Local and total body radiation can also cause hair loss in the areas being treated.
-In contrast to chemotherapy induced alopecia, hair loss due to radiation is frequently permanent.
+In contrast to chemotherapy induced alopecia, hair loss due to radiation is more frequently permanent.
 Patients who undergo lower doses of radiation therapy have a higher possibility of new hair growth.
 Re-growth, when it occurs, usually begins 3-6 months after the resolution of chemotherapy or radiation.

 (1) Bi MY, Curry JL, Christiano AM, Hordinsky MK, Norris DA, Price VH, Duvic M. The spectrum of hair loss in patients with mycosis fungoides and Sézary syndrome.
 J Am Acad Dermatol.
 2011 Jan;64(1):53-63.